tdilauro/Simplified-wiki/Elasticsearch.md

   imprint) and to names of people (contributor searches, covered below).

+* Exact matches on publisher and imprint are weighted much less than exact matches on other fields.
+This is because publisher and imprint names are often subject or author matches, such as "penguin" and "macmillan".
+Subject and author searches are more common than publisher and imprint searches, so we err on the side of finding books about penguins versus books published by Penguin.

 ### Contributor name matches

 The search document for each book has a "contributors" document, with each subdocument talking about someone who worked on the book.